 Tinnitus will not cause you to go deaf, but its presence may affect your daily activities.
-Since the type and severity of these sounds is different for each person, an evaluation of the tinnitus is helpful in designing a management program.
+Since the type and severity of these sounds are different for each person, an evaluation of tinnitus is helpful in designing a management program.
 You will be asked to match as best as possible the loudness and sound quality of the noise to a known signal.

 This will help our professionals recommend a course of action to deal with this persistent problem.
 Each person has an individual response to treatment.
 Our goal is to work with you to relieve this condition.

 What causes tinnitus?

 - Hearing loss: Most people who have tinnitus also have some kind of hearing loss.